PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 You then need to store this handle in memory, and for this, you have to acquire memory.
 Eum... this is a "the chicken or the egg" dilemma!

-This dilemma is solved by giving the application a dedicated piece of memory that can be used without needing to acquire or release it.
+This dilemma is solved by giving each application a dedicated piece of memory that can be used without acquiring or releasing it.
-In fact, each application gets at least two dedicated pieces of memory without needing to acquire or release it.
+In fact, each application gets at least two dedicated pieces of memory.

 First there is a piece of memory that can be used by the application for data that has a fixed size and lives essentially as long as the application runs.